 La Concha Renaissance

-San Juan’s historic La Concha Renaissance is another popular gay-friendly hotel.
+The historic La Concha Renaissance is another popular gay-friendly hotel in San Juan.
 It’s also the closest luxury hotel to the local gay beach.
 If you’re a fan of Marriott properties, this might be your choice!

-The La Concha Renaissance hotel is famous for its large concrete conch shell facing the beach.
+The La Concha Renaissance is famous for its large concrete conch shell facing the beach.
 The hotel underwent renovations totaling $220 million in 2007, and to this day is well-kept with modern interior finishes.
 There’s quite a variety of rooms and suites to choose from as well.

 Coqui del Mar Gay Guest House